-Being essentially a set of tritium-filled tubes that are installed on hour markers (1st-11th are green and the 12th is orange) and hour and minute hands, the LLT tubes are very bright significantly increasing watch’s legibility in twilight and tend to serve for as a long as 25 years.
+Being essentially a set of tritium-filled tubes that are installed on hour markers (1st-11th are green and the 12th is orange) and hour and minute hands, the LLT tubes are very bright significantly increasing legibility in twilight and tend to serve for as long as 25 years.

-The watch is powered by an inexpensive Ronda 517 Swiss quartz movement, which is built on one jewel, is 26.20 mm in diameter and 3.0 mm thick.
+This Atacama Field is powered by an inexpensive Ronda 517 Swiss quartz movement, which is built on one jewel, is 26.20 mm in diameter and 3.0 mm thick.
 Sporting a standard three-hands layout and capable of displaying current day and date, the movement can run for about 45 months before changing the battery and is accurate within -10/ +20 seconds per month.

 The movement seats inside a well-proportioned gun-metal case that offers adequate protection for the crown and, being 42 mm in diameter and 10.8 mm in height must look well on just about any wrist.
-The watch’s dial is protected from the elements with a sapphire crystal, which is not very common in this price range.
+The dial is protected from the elements with a sapphire crystal, which is not very common in this price range.